tellesnobrega/openshift-kanister-demo/README.md

                         --deployment wordpress/wordpress \
                         --profile default-profile
 ```
-Annotate the backup name
+Annotate the generate backup name.

 #### Destroy WordPress deployment

 With Kanister we can't recover a lost namespace, but we can rebuild an environment with a backup from a destroyed one.
 We will recover two different scenarios:

-1 - We will break the database and also wordpress and recover from backup.
+1. We will break the database and also wordpress and recover from backup.

-2 - We will delete the wordpress namespace, recreate it and recover from backup.
+2. We will delete the wordpress namespace, recreate it and recover from backup.

 ##### Scenario 1